Palisades Amusement Park: Segregation

 In 1946, the park formed the Sun and Surf Club and restricted pool access to members only.
 In the book Palisades Amusement Park: A Century of Fond Memories, the author Vince Gargiulo writes that "In reality, the club allowed park officials to discriminate according to the color of the patron's skin".
-He cites an example in July 1946, where eight black and two white people entered the park together; the white people were allowed to purchase tickets while the black people were prohibited from doing so.
-In response, African Americans started protesting against the Palisades Amusement Park pool's segregation policy; some protesters held signs that stated "Protest Jim Crow".
+He cites an example in July 1946, where eight black and two white people entered the park together.
+The white people were allowed to purchase tickets while the black people were prohibited from doing so.
+In response, African Americans started protesting against the Palisades Amusement Park pool's segregation policy.
+Some protesters held signs that stated "Protest Jim Crow".

 On July 13, 1947, Melba Valle, a 22-year-old African-American woman, tried to use a pool admission ticket from a Caucasian friend, but was not allowed to enter the pool.
-Valle was then "'forcibly dragged and ejected' from the Park", as described in several newspapers; as a result, the Congress of Racial Equality (CORE) started protesting at the Palisades Amusement Park entrance.
-Even though police detained 11 CORE members, the group stated that they would protest at the park entrance on Sundays, and would only stop their protests when the pool started allowing African Americans.
+Valle was then "'forcibly dragged and ejected' from the Park", as described in several newspapers.
+As a result, the Congress of Racial Equality (CORE) started protesting at the Palisades Amusement Park entrance.
+The police detained 11 CORE members.
+The group stated that they would protest at the park entrance on Sundays, and would only stop their protests when the pool started allowing African Americans.

 The protesters handed out the following flyer in 1947, which is now on exhibit in the Fort Lee Museum.

-The policy was dropped by the 1950s.
+The policy was dropped in the 1950s.